ryashpal/FHIR-EHR-QC/paper/paper.md

 #### Incremental data loading

-In addition to the bulk loading, Pathogene-on-FHIR also supports the incremental data loading feature allowing the transfer of only modified data, reducing the data transfer volume.
+In addition to the bulk loading, FHIR-EHR-QC also supports the incremental data loading feature allowing the transfer of only modified data, reducing the data transfer volume.
 Specifically, incremental loading is achieved through altering the extraction logic such that only the newly inserted or updated information is extracted from the time-stamped data.
 Essentially, it enables efficient two-way data synchronisation and ensures data consistency across both systems.

 #### Harmonised data export